-Blessed Gérard Tonque (who died on September 3, 1120) was a French Benedictine monk who was the guest master of the Benedictine Monastery St. Maria Latina in Jerusalem.
+Blessed Gérard (who died on September 3, 1120) was most probably a Benedictine monk who was the guest master of the Benedictine Monastery St. Maria Latina in Jerusalem.
 The guest house, situated on the other side of the road of the Church of the Holy Sepulchre, was very big as it was always occupied by numerous pilgrims who came to see the places where Jesus lived and died and rose from the dead.
 Because the journeys in those days were a big strain, most of the pilgrims arrived in Jerusalem exhausted or sick.

 Therefore the guest house of St. Maria Latina was more a hospital than a hotel and it was in those days commonly known as the Hospital of Jerusalem.
 Apart from nursing the sick they used to accommodate abandoned children, feed the starving, clothe the needy and care for discharged prisoners.
 Blessed Gérard's hospital was a well organised charitable organisation.

 Blessed Gérard founded the Brotherhood of St. John of Jerusalem to run the hospital.

 This community is the historical root of the Hospital Order of St. John, the oldest hospital order of the Church (founded in 1099), known as the Sovereign Military Hospitaller Order of St. John of Jerusalem of Rhodes and of Malta or in short the Order of Malta, whose Anglican branch, The Grand Priory in the British Realm of the Most Venerable Order of the Hospital of St. John of Jerusalem (founded in 1831), is well known in South Africa as The Priory of the Order of St. John through its offspring the St. John Ambulance Association and Brigade (founded in 1877).